rrwick/Perfect-bacterial-genome-tutorial/README.md

 This repo contains a tutorial for assembling a bacterial genome to perfection using short and long reads.

-Head over the [this repo's wiki](https://github.com/rrwick/Perfect-bacterial-genome-tutorial/wiki) for the tutorial and supporting content.
+Head over to [this repo's wiki](https://github.com/rrwick/Perfect-bacterial-genome-tutorial/wiki) for the tutorial and all supporting content.